 First boiled until al dente, then steamed...
 This rice is the traditional way to cook Persian rice and is served with all my favorite Persian stews.

-Add 3 tablespoon of oil in a pot to coat the bottom over medium heat.
-Then gently add the drained rice.
-Using the backside of a kitchen utensil, make 6 deep holes in the rice, then put the lid back on.
+STEP 5.
+Using the back side of a kitchen utensil, make 6 deep holes in the rice, then put the lid back on.
 Cook on medium heat, watching it carefully.

+STEP 6.
 When the lid gets foggy, pour a little oil over the rice - about 3 tbsp.
 Then put the lid back on and turn the heat to the lowest possible setting.
-Cook 20-30 min from when the oil is poured on top.
-You want the rice to still have a little bite.
-Persian rice is never served mushy.

 Note: If your pot does not have a glass lid, check for condensation on the top of the lid.

-Let's add the optional saffron.
+STEP 8. (optional) Let's add the optional saffron.
 Steep the saffron in a couple tablespoons of hot water until the water is bright yellow.
 Pour over the cooked rice and toss to coat.

-What goes with Persian rice?
+🍚What goes with Persian rice?

-Here are some of my favorite Persian stews that I enjoy with this rice:
+Here are some of my favorite Persian stews that I enjoy with this rice.
+And be sure to check out all my Persian recipes here.

 I love hearing from you!
-You can also FOLLOW ME on INSTAGRAM, FACEBOOK, TWITTER, and PINTEREST to see more delicious food and what I’m up to.
+You can also FOLLOW ME on INSTAGRAM, TIKTOK, and PINTEREST to see more delicious food and what I’m up to.

 Persian Rice with Saffron